heckj/netlaband/README.md

 # NetLaBand

-Network Latency Bandwidth
+Network Latency and Bandwidth tool

-Review and advise on the network connectivity status for my favorite local coffee shop
+Connects to one or more remote sites to validate the connectivity, reviewing and displaying visual metrics for network latency and bandwidth to those sites.

 ## Project Setup